-The Group has entered into commercial property subleases of its retail stores, leasehold properties and investment properties.
+The Group has entered into commercial property subleases of its leasehold properties and investment property/asset held for sale.
 These non-cancellable leases have remaining lease terms of less than three years.

-Rental income recognised by the Group during the year is \$2,921,000 (2022: \$1,659,000).
+Rental income recognised by the Group during the year is \$3,430,000 (2023: \$2,921,000).